Display Estimated Reading Time in Astro Blog Posts

 </article>

-rawContent contains the Markdown source of the blog post and is used here to compute the reading time dynamically.
+rawContent is the Markdown source of the post.
+The utility reads it to compute the estimate.

 Example